ainokyto/tfl-tubelines/README.md

 ## Approach taken

 The objective of this app was to educate myself about lifecycle methods and API HTTP requests, namely GET.
-The app is built mobile-first in React with classical and functional components.
+The app is built in React with classical and functional components.

 I started by hooking into to the TfL API endpoint with Insomnia REST Client.
 Once I was satisfied my HTTP request was giving the response I expected, I installed the Axios dependency and wrote an asynchronous GET request to get data from the endpoint.